National Highway 317 (India)

 National Highway 317 (NH 317) is a National Highway in India.
 This highway runs entirely in the state of West Bengal.
 It is a secondary route of National Highway 17.
 This route was earlier part of old national highway 31C.
 Birpara to Hasimara stretch of this national highway is part of Asian Highway 48.

 Route

-NH317 connects Birpara, Madari Hat, Hasimara, Rajabaht Khawa and Salsabari in the state of West Bengal.
+NH317 connects Telipara Morh at Birpara, Madari Hat, Hasimara, Rajabaht Khawa and Salsabari Morh at Salsabari in the state of West Bengal.
+This the fastest route to travel between Birpara & Abhayapuri than National Highway 17 (India).